BY: COURT TV STAFF

 A West Virginia man has been found guilty of second-degree murder after striking and killing a 38-year-old father trying to protect children on a school bus.

 The incident, that occurred on May 9, 2018, left a husband and father dead.
 On that day, Morgan Creed Vandergriff, 39, was allegedly speeding down a residential street in Scott Depot when a school bus with its flashing lights on attempted to make a U-turn near a subdivision clubhouse.

 Witnesses said John Samuel Maynard was sitting on his 4-wheeler in a friend’s driveway when he saw Vandergriff’s vehicle speeding in the 20-mph zone and tried to stop him.
 Maynard was fatally struck when Vandergriff allegedly accelerated and intentionally hit the victim head-on, catapulting his body into a ditch 20 feet away, according to witnesses.

 Authorities said Vandergriff claimed he swerved his 2003 silver Chevy Cavalier to avoid a beer bottle thrown by Maynard.
 Multiple witnesses said Maynard was indeed holding a beer bottle, but he never threw it.

 Vandergriff, who fled the scene, was arrested later that day.
-He pleaded not guilty and has since been in jail without bond.
+He pleaded not guilty.
 Authorities said Vandergriff had methamphetamine in his system at the time of the fatal incident.

 Maynard was a husband and a father.
 His daughter was not on the school bus he was trying to protect, but the elementary aged children on the bus knew him as a familiar face.
 His tragic death rocked the small community that has hailed him a hero for losing his life while speaking up for safety.